shecodes-students/kitchen-sessions/README.md

 ### Standard I/O

 Some time ago we established that the terminal internally really consists of two distinct devices:
-- a keyboard connected to a Baudot-style serial transmitter, that, which each keypress, sends a series of bits (originally 7 bits according to `ASCII`, nowadays a varying number of bits according to `UTF-8`) down a transmit wire
+- a keyboard connected to a Baudot-style serial transmitter, that, with each keypress, sends a series of bits (originally 7 bits according to `ASCII`, nowadays a varying number of bits according to `UTF-8`) down a transmit wire
 - a Baudot-style receiver, that, when it receives a series of bits, displays the corresponding symbol (character) on a screen and advances a cursor.
 It also interprets special control characters and ANSI-Escape sequences to control cursor movment, text color, etc.

 > I'll refer to these two components as "keyboard" and "screen" in the following paragraphs, or as "terminal" when I mean  both of them.

-When you open your terminal emulator, a program, the shell, is started for you and this program, like all UNIX programs, has an input channel to receive data and an output chennel to send data.
+When you open your terminal emulator, a program, the shell, is started for you and this program, like all UNIX programs, has an input channel to receive data and an output channel to send data.
 These two channels are called `stdin` and `stdout` respectively.
-A thrid channel `stderr` exists for messages that aren't officially part of the program's output.
-This additional output channel can be used by the program to inform the user about success (usually this doesn't happen, no news is good news), faillure or the programs progress.
+A third channel `stderr` exists for messages that aren't officially part of the program's output.
+This additional output channel can be used by the program to inform the user about success (usually this doesn't happen, no news is good news) or failure of the programs progress.

-> The job of `ssh` and `sshd` is to check the authenticity of both side of a remote connection.
-They then create encrryoted network channels for `stdin`, `stdout` and `stderr` that go from one machine to another. `ssh` then instructs `sshd` to run a program on the remote computer and connect its three IO channels (`stdin`, `stdout`, `stderr`) to the encryoted network channels (like "cross-machine pipes").
+> The job of `ssh` and `sshd` is to check the authenticity of both sides of a remote connection.
+They then create encrypted network channels for `stdin`, `stdout` and `stderr` that go from one machine to another. `ssh` then instructs `sshd` to run a program on the remote computer and connect its three IO channels (`stdin`, `stdout`, `stderr`) to the encrypted network channels (like "cross-machine pipes").
 The program being started usually is the shell.
 However you can configure `sshd` that some other program should be run for a certain user (or a certain public-key).
 And, as we've seen, you can tell `ssh` explicitly what program you want to run at the other end. (we used it with `tar`).
 So, even though SSH stands for "Secure Shell", it really isn't a shell at all.
-It is a remote program launcher that encryptes data channels after checking keys.
+It is a remote program launcher that encrypts data channels after checking keys.
 But it's _main purpose_ is making remote shell sessions secure.

 Imagine you login to a remote machine using `ssh` and type `vim` at the promte of the remote shell.
 This is how the characters flows through the various programs.